danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 </div>

 ## Experimental Results:
 The study uses GPT-3.5 for performing evolutionary operations to optimize prompts with EvoPrompt for both open-source Alpaca-7b and closed-source GPT-3.5.
-Their approach was compared against three methods:
+Their approach was compared against four existing methods:

 - Manual Instructions (MI) which are predefined in Zhang et al. (2023b) and  Sanh et al. (2021)
 - PromptSource and Natural Instructions (NI) that find related human-written prompts from multiple datasets.